ericotjo001/explainable_ai/gax/README.md

+<<This project is currently due to be updated.
+Current version will be deprecated soon>>

 ## Augmentative eXplanation and the Distributional Gap of Confidence Optimization Score

 This folder contains the codes for [Augmentative eXplanation and the Distributional Gap of Confidence Optimization Score](https://arxiv.org/abs/2201.00009).